 Dr. McOmie Can Provide Effective Treatment And Long-Term Relief

-It’s important to remember that there is always an underlying cause for a toothache, such as decay, gum disease or tooth enamel erosion.
+It’s important to remember that there is always an underlying cause for toothaches, such as decay, gum disease, or tooth enamel erosion.
 They usually never go away on their own and only get worse–and more painful–over time.

-Paying a visit to Dr Mark and Dr Ellen McOmie as early as possible is the best course of action for tooth pain.
-Your dentist will not only relieve your pain and provide long-term relief, but will also work to treat the cause of your toothache, preventing further discomfort and damage in the future.
+Paying a visit to Dr. Mark McOmie as early as possible is the best course of action for tooth pain.
+Your dentist will not only relieve your pain and provide long-term relief but will also work to treat the cause of your toothache, preventing further discomfort and damage in the future.

 In The Meantime…